dektrium/yii2-user/docs/configuration.md

 #### enableRegistration (Type: `boolean`, Default value: `true`)

-If this option is set to `false` users will not be able to register an account.
+If this option is set to `false`, users will not be able to register an account.
 Registration page will throw `HttpNotFoundException`.
 However confirmation will continue working and you as an administrator will be able to create an account for user from admin interface.